YOUR TOWN, US –

 Anger at the failure of a phone’s battery to charge, or “charging rage” as it’s known in law enforcement circles, has become more common with the proliferation of mobile phones in the hands of teenagers.
 “We used to see this once or twice a year,” said Sheriff Brownsend.
 “Now it seems like every week, there’s another deranged 14 or 15-year-old who completely breaks with reality over the fact that their phone is not working.”

 With no credit card to operate a gas pump, your daughter finally ran out of fuel after 350 miles of driving.
 Authorities confronted her with guns drawn, and she was taken into custody unharmed, yelling that the police had “better frickin’ have a charger at the station”.

-When reached by you on her mobile phone, which finally charged after she used a different cord, your now calmed-down daughter responded to your questions about her behavior by saying: “Dad, you just don’t get it.”
+When reached by you on her mobile phone, which finally charged after she used a different cord, your now calmed-down daughter responded to your repeated questions about her behavior by stating “it’s not that big a deal,” and finally, “Dad, you just don’t get it.”

 Your Trusted Source for Faux News